 Sholeh Wolpé was born in Iran and has lived in Trinidad, the UK, and the United States.
 About her poems, the Poetry Foundation writes, “Wolpé’s concise, unflinching, and often wry free verse explores violence, culture, and gender.”
-A recipient of the 2014 PEN/Heim, 2013 Midwest Book Award, 2010 Lois Roth Persian Translation prize, among others, her publications include four collections of poetry, a play, three books of translations, and three anthologies.
+She is the 2018 inaugurual author in residence at UCLA and a recipient of the 2014 PEN/Heim, the 2013 Midwest Book Award, and the 2010 Lois Roth Persian Translation prize, among others.
+Her publications include four collections of poetry, two plays, three books of translations, and three anthologies.
 Wolpé ’s modern translation of The Conference of the Birds (W.W.
 Norton) by the twelfth-century Iranian mystic poet, Attar, has been hailed by Reza Aslan as “timeless as the masterpiece itself.”
-Wolpé’s writings have been translated into eleven languages.
-She is based in Los Angeles.
+She has taught poetry and literary translation at UCLA and University of Maine’s Stonecoast MFA program.
+Follow her on Twitter @Sholeh_Wolpe.
 Author photo: Bonnie Perkinson.